top of page

 Heat the pan at medium temperature

 Add oil and heat for 2 minutes until oil glides across the pan.
-If you see smoke, remove from the heat to cool for a bit.
+If you see smoke, remove from the heat to cool.

 ree